 4) Is there a deadline to apply for financial aid?

-You definitely don’t want to be the one that misses out on receiving free money for school because you were unaware of the deadline.
+You definitely don’t want to be the one that misses out on receiving money for school because you were unaware of the deadline.

 “There are many deadlines to meet during the college application process, so it’s easy to get confused or even miss a date if you’re not careful,” explains Wong.